-Are you plan on moving with multiple cats and worried that it’s going to be a total nightmare?
+Are you planning on moving with multiple cats and worried that it’s going to be a total nightmare?

 Don’t worry, though; we have some great ideas to help make the whole process easier!